qijianpeng/awesome-edge-computing/README.md

 Edge's monitoring modules that determines how to adjust the system so the system can operate efficiently based on its environments conditions.

+# Edge-AI frameworks
+- [Paddle-Lite](https://github.com/PaddlePaddle/Paddle-Lite): Paddle Lite is an
+updated version of Paddle-Mobile, an open-open source deep learning framework designed to make it easy to perform inference on mobile, embeded, and IoT devices.
+It is compatible with PaddlePaddle and pre-trained models from other sources.

+- [TensorFlow Lite](https://www.tensorflow.org/lite): TensorFlow Lite is an open-source deep learning framework to run TensorFlow models on-device.
+If you are new to TensorFlow Lite, we recommend that you first explore the pre-trained models and run the example apps below on a real device to see what TensorFlow Lite can do.

 # Prototype proposed in researches
 ## Machine Learning
 - [DeepThings](https://github.com/SLAM-Lab/DeepThings): A framework for locally